8l/SmallWM/README.markdown

  - `xpos:X` and `ypos:Y` set the relative position of the window on the screen. `X` and `Y` are decimals in the range 0 to 100, inclusive.
 For example, setting `xpos:50` puts the window's left edge in the middle of the screen (because `xpos:50` is equivalent to saying that the X position should be 50 percent of the screen's width).
- - `nofocus` prevents SmallWM from automatically focusing windows of the given class.
-This is useful for windows like system trays, clocks, or other utility windows that you don't want to manipulate by accident.
-SmallWM will not focus this window after moving it or resizing it; SmallWM will also not focus this window when another is closed, or when switching virtual desktops.
+ - `nofocus` prevents swm from automatically focusing windows of the given class.
+This is useful for windows like system trays, clocks, or other utility windows that you don't want to manipulate by accident. swm will not focus this window after moving it or resizing it; swm will also not focus this window when another is closed, or when switching virtual desktops.

 Keyboard Bindings
 =================

-Starting with the C++ rewrite, keyboard bindings in SmallWM are almost entirely (except for `Super+1` ... `Super+9`) configurable.
+Starting with the C++ rewrite, keyboard bindings in swm are almost entirely (except for `Super+1` ... `Super+9`) configurable.
 The mechanism isn't that sophisticated, however, so make sure that you have a copy of `/usr/include/X11/keysymdef.h` or an equivalent file open.